 Another option is to enroll in the course first, and then to buy the camera.
 Although this is a somewhat good idea, you still have to be careful which photography class you sign up for, as you don’t want to end up having to buy a camera that’s twice your food budget for the year.

-Online courses have the advantage of time flexibility.
+Online courses have the advantage of flexibility.
 You can often create your own schedule and study around the hours you have free.
-Sometimes you can even go at your own pace, and choose when in the week/month you’ll be taking classes
+Sometimes you can even go at your own pace, and choose when in the week/month you’ll be taking classes.

-This is a great option if you are a busy person, who works, study, and/or have kids (or all three if you are Wonder Woman).
+This is a great option if you are a busy person, who works, studies, and/or has kids (or all three if you are Wonder Woman).

 So after saving the planet, you can just get home, put on your most comfy pajamas and start learning!
 Sounds like a great plan to me, if you add some food.